danielmacuare/dmac-dotfiles/README.md

 - Gitleaks - Secrets leaked before commit

 ### Notes

-- For tmux, after creating the simlyink, you need to open tmux and install it's plugins using `tmux-prefix + r`
+- For tmux, after creating the symlink, you need to open tmux and install its plugins using `tmux-prefix + r`